 The cryptocurrency market is similar.
 If you already trade any other financial instruments and can read price action, well, let me tell you that you can also trade cryptocurrencies.

 The price action in the cryptocurrency market behaves as in any other financial instrument, it respects key levels, including Fibonacci retracement and extension, and all technical indicators such as RSI, MACD, Stochastics, and Bollinger-bands.

-Remember to never invest money that you cannot afford to lose, and keep in mind that to limit your risk of loss any investment you need to understand not only the risk characteristics of that investment, but also your own risk tolerance.
+Remember to never invest money that you cannot afford to lose, and keep in mind that to limit your risk of losing any investment you need to understand not only the risk characteristics of that investment but also your own risk tolerance.

-I cannot be that bold as Kraken CEO and suggest that the Bitcoin price would reach $1.5 M in 2023.
+I cannot be as bold as Kraken’s CEO and suggest that the Bitcoin price would reach $1.5 M in 2023.

 I cannot read the future either, but what I can do is read the charts and suggest a possible (theoretical) trajectory.
 Bitcoin’s price action from the weekly timeframe shows a clear rising channel.
 We could forecast the next significant level at around the $90,000 handle through the Fibonacci extension tool and a potential touch of the rising channel’s resistance at approximately the $280,000 handle.
 These technical projections, however, are just that…projections based on technical analysis.

 Chart source: https://www.tradingview.com/x/erO5i9PN/